How to Hide Sensitive Info During Google Meet Screen Sharing (2026)

 Here is why this matters specifically for Google Meet: when you share a Chrome tab in Meet, the tab content is captured and broadcast in real time.
 Any visual change you make to the page -- including CSS blur filters applied by ContextBlur -- is immediately reflected in what participants see.
 There is no delay, no rendering artifact, no compatibility issue.
 Meet broadcasts the tab as-is, and the blurred elements appear blurred to everyone.

 The workflow is simple.
 You blur elements before (or during) your presentation, share the tab in Google Meet, and participants see the blurred version.
 When the meeting ends, you remove the blurs and your page returns to normal.
 For a broader look at how this works across platforms, our step-by-step guide covers the full process.
+Our screen sharing privacy tips and free blur methods guides offer additional strategies.

 Step-by-step: Blur your Google Meet screen share in 60 seconds